veilchen-web/veilchen/docs/api.rst

 API Reference
 ==============================

-.. module:: bottle
+.. module:: veilchen
    :platform: Unix, Windows
    :synopsis: WSGI micro framework
 .. moduleauthor:: Marcel Hellkamp <marc@gsites.de>

 This is a mostly auto-generated API.
-If you are new to bottle, you might find the narrative :doc:`tutorial` more helpful.
+If you are new to veilchen, you might find the narrative :doc:`tutorial` more helpful.